The Raise Trap: Why Earning More Never Feels Like Enough

 When I worked in finance, I had a front-row seat to this dynamic at its most extreme.

-I watched first-year analysts earning more than most Americans and feeling broke in Manhattan.
-I watched vice presidents pulling in $300K to $500K and living paycheck to paycheck because their mortgage, private school tuition, and lifestyle costs had scaled to match.
-I watched managing directors earning seven figures and still stressed about money because at that level, the comparison set shifts to other people earning seven figures, and the treadmill just spins faster.
+First-year analysts earned more than most Americans and felt broke in Manhattan because they were comparing themselves to second-years.
+The vice presidents pulling in $300K to $500K were living paycheck to paycheck because their mortgage, private school tuition, and lifestyle costs had scaled to match.
+Even the managing directors earning seven figures were stressed about money, because at that level the comparison set shifts to other people earning seven figures and the treadmill just spins faster.

 This broke something in my understanding of how money works.
 I’d always assumed that earning more would eventually solve the feeling.
 Watching people earn 5x, 10x what I made and feel the same way told me clearly: income doesn’t solve this.
 Something else does.

-The Psychology of Money by Morgan Housel nails this: “There is no amount of money that will make you feel wealthy if you measure yourself against those who have more.”
-That sentence could be the entire article.
-But let me keep going.
+Morgan Housel has a line in The Psychology of Money that I think about often: "There is no amount of money that will make you feel wealthy if you measure yourself against those who have more."

-Not because the raise is bad, but because the window immediately after a raise is when lifestyle inflation happens.
-It’s when the “I deserve this” thinking kicks in.
-It’s when the gap between income and spending either widens (creating wealth) or stays the same (creating nothing).
+Here’s the counterintuitive truth.
+Not because the raise is bad, but because the thirty days immediately after a raise are when lifestyle inflation actually happens.
+The "I deserve this" thinking kicks in, the upgrades start feeling justified, and within a few weeks the gap between income and spending is either wider than before or, more commonly, narrower.

 This is the financial version of a principle from Atomic Habits by James Clear: make the desired behavior the default.
 Don’t decide to save the raise.
 Automate the raise into your transfers before your brain has a chance to spend it.

 I know how this sounds.
-It sounds like deprivation.
-It’s not.
-It’s the single most effective wealth-building strategy available to high earners, and it feels like nothing because your day-to-day life doesn’t change.
+It sounds like deprivation, but it isn't.
 You were already living comfortably on your previous salary.
-The raise just means more money flows into the system that builds your freedom.
+The raise just means more money flows into the system that's building your freedom.

 The real trap isn’t spending too much.
 It’s anchoring your lifestyle to your income.